beckadamtheinventor/BOS/README.md

 # Using libload
-BOS comes pre-loaded with the standard libload libraries.
+BOS comes pre-loaded with the standard libload libraries, including the USB drivers.
 + fatdrvce (stable, subject to change)
 + fontlibc (stable)
-+ fileioc (mostly stable)
++ fileioc (unstable at the moment)
 + graphx (stable)
 + keypadc (stable)
++ msddrvce (stable, subject to change)
 + srldrvce (stable, subject to change)
 + usbdrvce (stable, subject to change)